rajitchaudhary/EstateHub-Ecom/README.md

 ### 5. Deployment Made Easy
 - **Render** platform used for easy and free deployment of the MERN app.
-- Learn how to deploy your app and make it accessible to the public.

 ## 🚀 Tech Stack